 Just like Particleboard, Medium-density Fiberboard (MDF) is also an engineered wood material, made by breaking down hardwood or softwood compounds into wood fibers by combining it with wax and a resin binder, and forming panels by applying high temperature and pressure.
 MDF is denser and stronger than Particleboard.
 While its smooth edges make it easy to carve designs, its smooth surface helps get the desired look.
 MDF has low water-resistant power and it soaks up water, if not sealed well.
 Since it is made of fine fiber particles, it does not hold screws strong.

 BWR is Boiling Water-resistant Plywood.
 The difference between BWR and BWP (Boiling Water-Proof) as against MR is with respect to technology and treatment used to manufacture them.
-The glue used to manufacture BWP and BWR is synthetic plastic resin, unlike urea formaldehyde resin used in MR grade commercial plywood.
+The glue used to manufacture BWP and BWR is a synthetic plastic resin, unlike urea formaldehyde resin used in MR-grade commercial plywood.

 If you wish to know more about KIWO modular furniture, log onto www.kiwomodular.com, call 1800-313-0508 or email at firstname.lastname@example.org.